ropensci/roweb3/content/blog/2024-09-27-news-september-2024/index.md

 Our website now features a searchable table of our [past training sessions](/training/).
 Find more of our [resources](/resources).

+## Noam Ross, rOpenSci and communities empowering open science

+DataLatam Podcast [interviewed](https://www.datalatam.com/109/) rOpenSci director Noam Ross.
+Learn about his work at the intersection of health and the environment and his journey with rOpenSci.

 ### The rOpenSci community at upcoming events

 rOpenSci Community Manager [Yanina Bellini Saibene](/author/yanina-bellini-saibene/) will deliver a keynote talk at [BioNT Community Event & CarpentryConnect-Heidelberg 2024](/events/carpentryconnect-2024/), on November 14th in Heidelberg, Germany.

+[Will Landau](/author/will-landau/) will deliver a keynote talk at [LatinR (Latinamerican Conference About the Use of R in R&D)](/events/latinr-2024/).
+The conference is happening online from November 18-22.

 ### Coworking